XinghanChen1999/XinghanChen1999.github.io/index.md

 ## Research Interests

-- Urban Form
+- Urban data science
-- Urban Visual Intelligence
+- Urban morphology
 - Spatial Inequality
-- Digital Humanities
 - Computational Design

 I excel at using quantitative methods such as deep learning, computer vision, and spatial analytical tools to measure urban features and qualities that were previously unmeasurable.